gregrickaby/nextjs-github-pages/README.md

 ssh-keygen -t rsa -b 4096 -C "$(git config user.email)" -f gh-pages -N ""
 ```

-Now open the keys in any code/text editor.
-You're going to copy and paste the contents into your Github repository settings in just a minute.
+Now open the keys in your code editor.
+In just a minute, you're going to copy and paste the contents into your Github repository settings.

 ### Public Key